Isophote curves on spacelike surfaces in Lorentz-Minkowski space E31

 \begin{definition} A surface in the Minkowski 3-space $E_{1}^{3}$ is called a spacelike surface if the induced metric on the surface is a positive definite Riemannian metric, i.e., the normal vector on the spacelike surface is a timelike vector. \end{definition}

-\begin{lemma} In the Minkowski 3-space $E_{1}^{3}$, the following properties are satisfied $[6]$. (i) Two timelike vectors are never orthogonal. (ii) Two null vectors are orthogonal if and only if they are linearly dependent. (iii) A timelike vector is never orthogonal to a null (lightlike) vector. \end{lemma}
+\begin{lemma} In the Minkowski 3-space $E_{1}^{3}$, the following properties are satisfied. (i) Two timelike vectors cannot be orthogonal. (ii) Two null vectors are orthogonal if and only if they are linearly dependent. (iii) A timelike vector cannot be orthogonal to a null (lightlike) vector. \end{lemma}